Alain Ducasse Chocolate Review: Borough Yards London Chocolate Shop

 Everything traces back to a farm.

 Alain was born in 1956 in Les Landes, a rural region of southwestern France, where he spent his childhood watching his grandmother cook and tending the family vegetable garden.
-He remembers the aromas drifting from the kitchen, roast chicken, sautéed veal, but it was the taste of vegetables he had picked himself, still warm from the earth, that shaped how he would think about food forever.
+He remembers the aromas drifting from the kitchen - roast chicken and sautéed veal.
+But it was the taste of vegetables he had picked himself, still warm from the earth, that shaped how he would think about food forever.

 His childhood wasn’t privileged.
 It was observant.
 He learned that taste tells stories: stories about seasons, about care, about place.
 A vegetable tastes different depending on when it was picked, how it was handled, and who grew it.